crud89/LiteFX/README.md

 ## Getting Started

-For a collection of tutorials and more in-depth information on how to use the engine and work with the code base, take a look at the [project wiki](https://github.com/crud89/LiteFX/wiki).
+For a [quick-start guide](https://litefx.crudolph.io/docs/md_docs_tutorials_project_setup.html), a collection of tutorials and more in-depth information on how to use the engine and work with the code base, take a look at the [documentation](https://litefx.crudolph.io/docs/) and the [project wiki](https://github.com/crud89/LiteFX/wiki).

 ## Contribute